What Is Aqueous Coating or Ink?

 - Laminate: You can print on décor paper designed to be used with lamination processes.

-- Packaging: Aqueous ink is a good option for carboard boxes, corrugated cartons, envelopes and other packages.
+- Packaging: Aqueous ink is a viable option for cardboard boxes, corrugated cartons, envelopes, and other packages.
 You can use the ink’s bright colors and sharp lines to create eye-catching, colorful images to attract customers.

 - Documents: Aqueous ink creates sharp images and text on documents.
-It’s a good option for letters, contracts, material to be archived and other documents.
+It’s a beneficial option for letters, contracts, material to be archived, and other documents.

 Magnum Inks & Coatings Helps You Find the Right Ink